 But today, I’d like to highlight a real missed opportunity I see many freelancers overlook when working with clients: the almighty upsell.

 Put simply, an upsell is an additional sale you offer to an existing customer.

-For freelancers, an upsell might be expanding the scope of the project (and therefore, expanded budget) or other creative project add-ons—some of which I will include below.
+For freelancers, an upsell might be expanding the scope of the project (and therefore, expanded budget) or other creative project add-ons — I will include some examples below.

 The goal of a client upsell is to increase the amount you make from each client project.

-Here’s an example for freelance writers: Instead of charging $500 to write an article for your client, perhaps you charge $500 to write the article plus upsell them a promotional package of $250.
-For the additional cost, you generate additional traffic to their article that they wouldn’t otherwise have access to.
+Here’s an example for freelance writers: Instead of just charging $500 to write an article for your client and be done with it, perhaps you charge $500 to write the article plus offer them a $250 upsell “promotional package” where you generate additional traffic to that article for them.

 Brainstorming client upsells